 The COVID-19 pandemic has changed various industries in many ways, and that includes the education sector.
 This crisis has led to school closures and paved the way for online education as an alternative.
-In fact, more than 1.2 billion students have been out of the classrooms, where most of them are now studying from home.
+In fact, more than 1.2 billion students have been out of the classrooms, where most of them are now studying from home and some are getting Singapore tuition.

 There’s no doubt that the rise of e-learning is gradually taking ground in the world of education.
 Research shows that online education appears to boost learning while taking less time for studying.
 However, this doesn’t mean that you won’t put in the work as a student.